an1245/falco-plugin-salesforce/README.md

          sfdcloginurl: (your sfdc login url)
          Debug: False
 ```
-And don't forget to enable the plugin by setting the following setting
+We recommend leaving Debug set to False unless your trying to troubleshoot the plugin.

+Now that you've got the plugin configuration done, you can enable it by adding the plugin name to the *load_plugins* configuration setting.
 ```
 load_plugins: [salesforce]
 ```

 ### Finding more info
 You can find out more about Connected App and oAuth Terminology here: [Connected App and OAuth Terminology](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_terminology.htm&type=5)